 The California Organic Products Act of 2003 (COPA) requires that cosmetic products sold, labeled, or represented as organic or made with organic ingredients must contain at least 70 percent organically produced ingredients.
+The COPA was amended and renamed the California Organic Food and Farming Act in 2017.

-Multi-ingredient cosmetic products sold as organic that contain less than 70 percent organically produced ingredients can only identify organic content with one of the following methods.
+Multi-ingredient cosmetic products sold as organic that contain less than 70 percent organically produced ingredients can only identify organic content with one of the following methods:

-- Identify each organically produced ingredient in the ingredient statement with the word organic or with an asterisk or other reference mark that is defined below the ingredient statement to indicate the ingredient is organically produced. - Display the product's percentage of organic contents on the information panel if the organically produced ingredients are identified in the ingredient statement.
+- Identify each organically produced ingredient in the ingredient statement with the word organic or with an asterisk or other reference mark that is defined below the ingredient statement to indicate the ingredient is organically produced - Display the product's percentage of organic contents on the information panel if the organically produced ingredients are identified in the ingredient statement